STAT545-UBC-hw-2018-19/hw04-rasiimwe/hw04-rasiimwe.md

 | Democratic | Tom Perez      | Bill Clinton      | Governor of Arkansas                | Al Gore            |        1993|         2001|
 | Democratic | Tom Perez      | Jimmy Carter      | Governor of Georgia                 | Walter Mondale     |        1977|         1981|

-An inner join on parties and presidents on variable party results in every party in the parties table being matched with every president in the presidents tibble.
+An inner join of parties and presidents on variable party results in every party in the parties table being matched with every president in the presidents tibble.
 We can also see that every party appears multiple times in the above output table and appearing once for each matching row.
 We can still see that president Rebecca Asiimwe was dropped from the result of the join because her party does not appear in the parties table and therefore wouldn't match any row in the presidents table.

 ### Full Join

 [<img align ="center" src="https://github.com/STAT545-UBC-students/hw04-rasiimwe/blob/master/plugins/full-join.gif" width="300" height="300"/>](https://github.com/STAT545-UBC-students/hw04-rasiimwe/blob/master/plugins/full-join.gif)

-**Basic syntax:** `full_join(x, y): keep everything`
+**Basic syntax:** `full_join(x, y)`

-**Join Function:**

-full\_join(x, y): Return all rows and all columns from both x and y.
+**Function:**Return all rows and all columns from both x and y.
 Where there are not matching values, returns NA for the one missing.
-This is a mutating join.

 #### full\_join on presidents & parties